Hattiloo Theatre Announces Season 20 Productions

 Whether it's date night, an evening out with your parents or children, or a friendship rendezvous, Hattiloo Theatre is sure to be your favorite destination.

-Be sure to subscribe to Season 17 plays.
+Be sure to subscribe to Season 20 plays so you'll never miss a sold out show.
 Check out the programs Hattiloo Theatre has for people of all ages.
 You can also audition to be in the plays—we’d love to see you on stage.

 Keep in touch with Hattiloo Theatre on Instagram, Facebook, and Twitter.